Atlas Merchant Capital, Mara Group partnership reaches cash and share deal with ABC Holdings and ADC African Development Corporation

 Atlas Mara Co-Nvest, a joint venture between Bob Diamond’s New York-based Atlas Merchant Capital and the Dubai-based Mara Group, will acquire the Sub-Saharan banking group ABC Holdings and its shareholder ADC African Development Corporation (ADC) for $265m in cash and shares.

 The company disclosed the details of the agreement with ABC Holdings (“BancABC”) after a statement by the group, additionally revealing the further deal with the pan-African ADC group to make a voluntary public takeover offer (by way of an exchange offer) for all outstanding shares.
+With the combination of BancABC, ADC and Atlas Mara, we can build a truly pan-African financial institution to address needs across the continent.

 In terms of the deal’s structure, Atlas Mara has reached conditional purchase agreements with selected shareholders of BancABC, to acquire, for cash or shares, in excess of 50.1% of BancABC’s total outstanding shares for $0.82 a share, or the equivalent in Atlas-Mara shares.